usnistgov/nist-mud/README.md

 * Project Manager Doug Montgomery <dougm@nist.gov>
 * This is a product of the Advanced Networking Technologies Division.

-# NOTE: This project is in an early state of devlopment#
+## LIMITATIONS ##

 This code is shared for early review.
 It is an implementation of an IETF draft in progress.
-You are requested not to re-distribute it until it has been carefully tested.
+Much more testing and validation is required.

+Please do not re-distribute until this repository is granted public access.
+This will happen after:

+1. The IETF draft has achieved an RFC status.
+2. All issues are satisfactorily resolved.